IBM/OpenWhisk-on-Kubernetes/README.md

 - Install [OpenWhisk CLI](https://console.ng.bluemix.net/openwhisk/learn/cli)

+- To deploy on opensource Kubernetes codebase using Kubeadm, please visit [here](https://github.com/apache/incubator-openwhisk-deploy-kube)

-- Create a Kubernetes cluster with [IBM Bluemix Container Service](https://github.com/IBM/container-journey-template) to deploy on the cloud.
+- To follow the instructions here, create a Kubernetes cluster with [IBM Bluemix Container Service](https://github.com/IBM/container-journey-template).
 The code here is regularly tested against [Kubernetes Cluster from Bluemix Container Service](https://console.ng.bluemix.net/docs/containers/cs_ov.html#cs_ov) using Travis.

 ## Deploy to Bluemix
 If you want to deploy OpenWhisk directly to Kubernetes cluster on Bluemix, click on 'Deploy to Bluemix' button below to create a Bluemix DevOps service toolchain and fill in all the environment variables on **Delivery Pipeline**.
 For Further instructions, please follow the [Toolchain instructions](https://github.com/IBM/container-journey-template/blob/master/Toolchain_Instructions_new.md).